fbgallet/roam-extension-speech-to-roam/README.md

 ### Voice transcription and AI Assistant supporting text, voice or images as prompt.
 Easy-to-define context and templated post-processing for response structured exactly as you want.
 Support up-to-date GPT or Claude models, and most of existing models through OpenRouter and local models through Ollama.

+### 🆕 New in v.9:

+- hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.

 ### 🆕 New in v.8:

 - GPT-4o-mini (3x cheaper) replace by default GPT-3.5